gnawme/acme-mining/README.md

 Hi there!

-This repository contains an implementation of a fully autonomous lunar H3 mining operation.
+This repository contains a simulation of a fully autonomous lunar H3 mining operation.